lfishRhungry/zbanner/README.md

 Xtate could save results in text, csv and ndjson, etc.
 You can write your own output module for better saving.

+### Generate Modules

+GenerateModule or Generator is an abstraction for scan targets generation.
+It makes target generation extensible and flexible.
+I expect that users can design their own target generation algorithms, or method like gererating from database or files, even design it with OutputModule together.

+The default Generator is the one extracted from Masscan.

 ## Helps in Detail